-The evaluation of Makahiki includes both qualitative and quantitative sources of data regarding the system.
 Makahiki provides custom quantitative instrumentation that enables us to track when, where, and for how long each player accessed each page of the site.
-Unlike generic web server logs, we could track perplayer application-specific behaviors.
+Unlike generic web server logs, we could track per-player application-specific behaviors.
 We also gathered qualitative data through a survey that players could complete as part of a Smart Grid Game activity during the final week of the competition.
 The survey asked participants to provide short answers to questions regarding the way the competition and website was designed.
 41 players completed this survey.